GenomicMedLab/cool-seq-tool/docs/source/transcript_selection.rst

 .. note::

-   We prefer the most recent version of a transcript associated with an assembly.
+   We always prefer the most recent version of a transcript associated with an assembly.